 - All Results: If you are using the Text, CSV, JSON — Simple, XLSX, or HTML format options, you can send all of the rows of the results of a saved Look.
 This option ignores any limits set on a saved Look or Looker's typical 5,000 row limit.
 There is, however, a total data limit of 15 MB so that email applications will accept the attachment.
-Emails over 15 MB will not be sent.
-If you specify a Data Table or Visualization format and then select All Results, Looker automatically changes the format to use a Text attachment to support sending all results.
+Emails over 15 MB with an attachment will not be sent.
+If you specify a Data Table or Visualization format and then select All Results, Looker automatically changes the format to use a text attachment to support sending all results.

 To verify that you are within the row or data limit for scheduled emails, you can enter your own email address as the recipient and click Send Test to send the data to yourself immediately.
 If you do not receive the email, it is likely that you have reached the row limit or the data limit for emails.

 Streaming refers to Looker's ability to process data in chunks, rather than all at once.
 If Looker can stream a result set, then unlimited downloads are possible and you can send All Results.
 In addition to the format requirements mentioned above, there are two cases where streaming is not possible:

 - Table Calculations: Table calculations cannot be streamed.
 Therefore, to download unlimited results for a query, you must remove table calculations from the query.